wellisonxd/wellisonxd/README.md

 [![Wellison github stats](https://github-readme-stats.vercel.app/api?username=wellisonxd&theme=dark&show_icons=true)](https://github.com/wellisonxd/github-readme-stats)

 Hi there!
 My name is Wellison Maia, and I live in Brazil.
 Currently I am a Information System undergraduate student at IFAL.
-And also i've been studying Data Science and Machine Learning at Udemy.
+And also i've been studying Data Science and Machine Learning at Alura.

 Nowadays I work as a technical support of a local company, but I am looking for my dream, which is my first job in the area of Science and Data Analysis.